Patkolino/CurrencyExchange/README.md

 - Webpage was built using **HTML**, **CSS** and **JavaScript**
 - Normalize CSS included (https://cdnjs.com/libraries/normalize)
 - Code written according to BEM standards
+- Flexbox layour model used
-- Background image and page icon were added
+- Background image and page icon are added
 - All the required fields are marked with * - app prevents conversion in case of empty fields or incorrect value
 - Error message included in case conversion **from** and **to** same currency is attempted